 - Make a list of the contents of your baggage and carry them in your carry-on luggage – just in case your baggage does get lost.
 I have been witness to passengers trying to remember what was in their checked-in baggage.
 One just cannot remember everything in that situation.

 - Do not pack documents or jewellery in your baggage to be checked-in.
 Always carry such items in your carry-on bag.

 - Carry a change of clothes in your carry-on luggage.

 Looking ahead to the future

-Note – Should you have any comments or queries, please use the Comment Box here below.
+Note – This Blog was updated on 5th February 2020.
+Should you have any comments or queries, please use the Comment Box here below.
 I will respond to every comment within a reasonable period of time.
 I’d also be delighted if you share this blog with contacts of yours who may benefit from its contents.
 Please use one of the Social Media share buttons below.
 Finally, I’d love to have you subscribe to my blog: you will never miss a post!